Hans-Halverson/myte/spec/tasks.md

 - Add overloading of functions

-- Add traits and implementations on types
+- Static functions in traits and implementations

+- Allow for traits to extend other traits